Meditations on the Anglo Saxon Rune Poem

 And the sea stallion heeds not the bridle

-The imagery of this verse is captured in Song 35 of the Heliand, dealing with the miracle of Christ walking on water.
+The imagery of this verse is captured in Chapter 35 of the Saxon poem, Heliand, dealing with the miracle of Christ walking on water.
 This well known story is transferred to a northern sea and the ship is of the 'high horned' variety used by Germanic and Norse peoples of that time.